The amount of money you should aim to have in your savings will depend on your income, your living expenses, your age and your savings goals.

 - Look for ways to reduce your spending.
 Take a look at your recent transactions for things you can easily cut out or cut back on.
 If you need some inspiration, here are our budgeting tips to help you get on top of your finances.

 - Look for ways to increase your income.
 There are many ways to earn money from a side hustle.
-Consider selling unwanted items online, renting out a spare room or car space, driving for a ride-sharing company, doing freelance work in your industry or putting your home up for rent on Airbnb when you’re not there.
+Consider selling unwanted items online, renting out a spare room or your driveway, doing freelance work in your industry or putting your home up for rent on Airbnb when you’re not there.

 - Compare and switch your services.
-From your health insurance to your bank account, there are plenty of savings to be made by switching.
+From your car insurance to your bank account, there are plenty of savings to be made by switching.

 More guides on Finder